Jamesliangk9/unsw-restech.github.io/docs/storage/data_archive.md

 title: Data Archive
 ## How to Use the UNSW Data Archive

 The [UNSW Data Archive](http://www.dataarchive.unsw.edu.au/) is the university's long-term research data storage platform.
-It provides free, safe, and secure storage for UNSW researchers - ensuring your data is preserved well beyond the end of a project.
+It provides free, safe, and secure storage for UNSW researchers, ensuring your data is preserved well beyond the end of a project.

 To help researchers transfer data easily, the **Katana Data Mover (KDM)** includes a built-in script for copying files directly from Katana to the Data Archive.